LowLevelMahn/AlbertoMarnetto_seperated_restunts/readme.md

 symbols in case a symbol was renamed in IDA, but not in the C files.

-Debugging restunts.exe
+## Debugging restunts.exe

 Restunts can be debugged with Turbo Debugger inside DOSBox.
+In orger to do that, the target program must be built with debug symbols, which is possible by adding the option `/DCONFIG=debug` when calling make.
+E.g. to build a debuggable copy of Restunts, type

+	make restunts /DCONFIG=debug

 The DOSBox debugging environment is an extension of the build environment described above:
 	1) Double click tools\mount_stunts_to_s.bat (only needed once per reboot)
 	2) Start DOSBox and enter the following commands: mount S S: